Skip to main content

-Almia (“we”, “our”, “us”) is committed to protecting the privacy of you and your family.
+Almia Stories (ABN 25 380 435 979), trading as Almia (“we”, “our”, “us”), is committed to protecting the privacy of you and your family.
 This Privacy Policy explains how we collect, use, disclose, and protect personal information when you use our website (almia.com.au, almia.au) and purchase our personalised children’s books.
-We handle personal information in line with the Australian Privacy Act 1988 (Cth) and the Australian Privacy Principles (APPs), the New Zealand Privacy Act 2020, and applicable data protection laws.
+Almia is currently a small business operator under the Privacy Act 1988 (Cth) (see ss 6C and 6D) and is generally exempt from the Australian Privacy Principles.
+We are bound by the New Zealand Privacy Act 2020 for New Zealand residents’ personal information, by the Spam Act 2003 (Cth) and the Unsolicited Electronic Messages Act 2007 (NZ), and by Australian consumer protection laws (including the misleading-conduct prohibition in s 18 of the Australian Consumer Law).
+The commitments in this policy are how we handle personal information in practice and are not a representation that we are bound by the Australian Privacy Principles.
 For a complete list of the service providers we work with and the data each one accesses, see our Subprocessor List at /privacy/subprocessors.

 1. Information We Collect